ni/measurement-plugin-python/examples/output_voltage_measurement/README.md

 ## Output Voltage Measurement

-This is a MeasurementLink example that sources DC voltage as input to the DUT with an NI SMU and measures the DUT output with a DMM that supports SCPI commands using NI-VISA.
+This is a measurement plug-in example that sources DC voltage as input to the DUT with an NI SMU and measures the DUT output with a DMM that supports SCPI commands using NI-VISA.